auth0/docs/articles/api/management/guides/roles/create-roles.md

 ---
 # Create Roles

-This guide will show you how to create [roles](/authorization/concepts/rbac) using Auth0's Management API.
+This guide will show you how to create <dfn data-key="role">[roles](/authorization/concepts/rbac)</dfn> using Auth0's Management API.
 This task can also be performed [using the Dashboard](/dashboard/guides/roles/create-roles).
 The roles can be used with the API Authorization Core feature set.

 <%= include('../../../../authorization/_includes/_enable-authz-core') %>